section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 JavaFX is an open-source Java framework.
-It's used to create, develop, and deliver portable hardware-accelerated user interfaces.
+It's for creating, developing, and delivering portable hardware-accelerated user interfaces.
 JavaFX creates GUI's for Rich Internet Applications (RIA).
 It is for Web, desktop, and embedded and mobile applications.
 For example, one use for it would be for login and sign-up forms.